wp-plugins/abooze-slideshow/readme.txt

 The plugin uses built in WordPress functions to handle image uploading.
 Therefore, you need to have [correct permissions](http://codex.wordpress.org/Changing_File_Permissions "Changing File Permissions") set for your uploads directory.

-Also please note that the images should be having the dimensions: <b>900x450 pixels</b> to upload.
-I'm working to allow users for choosing different dimensions.

 Also, a file that is not an image, or an image that does not meet the minimum height/width requirements, will not upload.
 Images larger than the dimensions set in the Settings of this plugin will be scaled down to fit, but images smaller than the dimensions set in the Settings will NOT be scaled up.
 The upload will fail and you will be asked to try again with another image.

 Finally, you need to verify that your upload directory is properly set.
 Some hosts screw this up, so you'll need to check.
 Go to "Settings" -> "Miscellaneous" and find the input box labeled "Store uploads in this folder".
 Unless you are absolutely sure this needs to be something else, this value should be exactly this (without the quotes) "wp-content/uploads".
 If it says "/wp-content/uploads" then the plugin will not function correctly.
 No matter what, the value of this field should never start with a slash "/".
 It expects a path relative to the root of the WordPress installation.